-Year 2022 has been the year that revealed the impact COVID-19 had imposed on our students.
+In 2023, Salamah College continued utilising the governmental Intensive Learning Support Program grant to target those students who were affected academically the most during the Covid-19 pandemic.
 COVID-19 had a lasting impact on many students' academic achievement and social interactions.
 The state government provided Salamah College with a grant to help the students who were affected academically the most.
 To spend the grant, Salamah College organised after hours classes to help students with an Intensive Learning Support Program.